Caesars Challenge: First format

 A giant rotating cage similar to a bingo calling machine was lowered from the ceiling.
 Inside were 200 plastic balls, each marked with a letter of the alphabet; one ball at a time was dispensed into a chute, and Rashad's assistant called out its letter.
 A backstage computer kept track of the letters and searched for any valid nine-letter words that could be formed from them.
 Once such a word was found, the drawing ended, and the letters in the word were displayed to the champion in the order that they were drawn.
 He/she was allowed to place one letter in its correct position for every main-game victory up to that point, then had 10 seconds to guess the word; successfully doing so won the car.

 Champions remained on the show until they either won the car or were defeated in the main game, whichever came first.

-When Caesars Challenge first premiered, letters were only drawn once the bonus round had started but was later changed to where the drawing began during the commercial break before this round as a time-saving measure.
-The champion and home audience were shown the letters that were drawn during the break.
+When Caesars Challenge first premiered, letters were only drawn once the bonus round had started.
+To save time, the format was later changed to begin the drawing just before the start of the final commercial break and complete it once the show resumed.
+All drawn letters were shown to the champion and the audience.